 How will I receive my payment?

-If you don't receive a direct deposit by early January, watch your mail for either a paper check or a debit card.
-The IRS started to mail paper checks on Wednesday, December 30, 2020.
-To speed up delivery, a limited number of people will receive their second stimulus payment by debit card.
+If you don't receive a direct deposit, watch your mail for either a paper check or a debit card.
+To speed up delivery, a limited number of people will receive their third stimulus payment by debit card.

-But the form of payment for your second stimulus check may be different than your first payment.
+But the form of payment for your third stimulus check may be different than your first or second payment.
 Some people who received a paper check last time might receive a debit card this time, and some people who received a debit card last time could receive a paper check.